Change language:

 • to request rectification of incorrect, inaccurate or incomplete personal data;

-• to limit the processing of your personal data until the lawfulness of your personal data processing is verified;
+• to request the restriction of the processing of your personal data until the lawfulness of your personal data processing is verified;

 • to request erasure of your personal data;